Drake–Kanye West feud: 2021: Social media and album conflicts

 On August 23, 2021, Drake reignited their feud by dissing West on the Trippie Redd song "Betrayal".
 Later on that day, West shared what seemed to be Drake's Toronto address in an Instagram post he eventually deleted.
-Drake referenced on the Certified Lover Boy track "7AM on Bridle Path".
-Drake leaked Donda outtake "Life of the Party" featuring André 3000 during the Certified Lover Boy guest DJ mix on Sirius XM on September 4, 2021, where West originally dissed Drake by name.
+Drake referenced the address leak on the Certified Lover Boy track "7AM on Bridle Path".
+Drake leaked the Donda outtake "Life of the Party" featuring André 3000 during the Certified Lover Boy guest DJ mix on Sirius XM on September 4, 2021, where West originally dissed Drake by name.
+The released version of the track had a different verse, which rapper Tyler, the Creator, confessed to hearing before the outtake was leaked.

 West and Drake released the albums Donda and Certified Lover Boy five days apart.
-Donda was released by West on August 29, 2021, and debuted at No. 1 on the US Billboard 200 selling 309,000 units in its first week.
-This was surpassed by Drake's Certified Lover Boy that released on September 3, 2021, and sold 613,000 units in its first week as well as replacing Donda as No. 1 as it dropped to second.
+While both albums received mixed reviews, Donda was released by West first on August 29, 2021, was the more better received album and debuted at No. 1 on the US Billboard 200 selling 309,000 units in its first week.
+This was surpassed by Drake's Certified Lover Boy that released on September 3, 2021, was the more commercially successful and sold 613,000 units in its first week as well as replacing Donda as No. 1 as it dropped to second.

 On November 8, West uploaded a video to his Instagram of him standing next to former Rap-A-Lot Records co-founder J Prince, reading a written apology to Drake in hopes for the two to put the feud aside for a benefit concert for incarcerated reformed gangster Larry Hoover, during West's ongoing effort and call for his release.
 Days later, West uploaded a picture of him, Drake and J Prince, together outside of Drake's house, confirming the beef was squashed.
 The Free Larry Hoover Benefit Concert was announced to take place on December 9, and was held at the Los Angeles Memorial Coliseum.
 The two rappers were joined by West's choir, the Sunday Service Choir and was attended by 70,000 fans.
 The concert was livestreamed via Amazon Prime Video and Twitch, and was broadcast in IMAX theaters.